CoffeeKills/z407-webpuck/PROTOCOL.md

 ## Overview

 This document outlines the reverse-engineered Bluetooth Low Energy (BLE) protocol used by the Logitech Z407 wireless control puck.
-By understanding this protocol, it's possible to create custom applications and scripts to control speaker functions like volume, bass, source switching, and more from a computer or mobile device.
+By understanding this protocol, it's possible to create custom applications and scripts to control speaker functions like volume, bass, source switching, and more from a computer.

+**Note:** This protocol *emulates* the commands sent by the physical puck.
+The commands work regardless of whether the active source is Bluetooth, AUX, or USB.

 The communication relies on writing specific byte arrays to one BLE "characteristic" and listening for response notifications on another.
 A critical "handshake" sequence is required upon connection to establish a stable link.